CBD for Cats: What Pet Owners Need to Know

 • Direct oral application: Gently lift the lip and place the oil along the gum line.
 Many cats tolerate this better than having oil dropped on their tongue.

 • Mixed with food: Add the measured dose to a small amount of wet food.
-Ensure your cat eats the entire portion so they receive the full dose.
+Ensure your cat eats the entire portion so they receive the full serving.

 • On a treat: Some owners apply the oil to a lickable treat or a small piece of plain cooked chicken.